Ademan/xrestrict/README.md

 Interactive mode is intended to be more user friendly than the "Basic Usage" explained below.

-    xrestrict -i [options]
+    xrestrict -I [options]

 1. Ensure your input device is plugged in.
 2. Choose one of your computer monitors you wish to restrict your device to.
-3. Invoke `xrestrict -i`
+3. Invoke `xrestrict -I`
-3. Use your device to click somewhere on the monitor you chose.
+4. Use your device to click somewhere on the monitor you chose.

 `xrestrict` will then modify your "Coordinate Transformation Matrix" to restrict your chosen device to your chosen monitor.

-> NOTE: Because you have restricted your device to one screen, if you wish to change this later, you will not be able to use interactive mode to select a different screen!
-To work around this, issue `xrestrict --full -i` to interactively select your device, but "confine" it to your entire virtual monitor.
-This will allow you to click on all of your screens using your device again.
-Once you have done this you can use `xrestrict -i` again to select the new monitor.
-I have a plan to address this, but I am also open to suggestions for improving this issue.
+> NOTE: In step 4 use device you wish to modify to click.

+> NOTE: To function properly, `xrestrict -I` temporarily resets some "Coordinate Transformation Matrix"s to the default value.
+However, if `xrestrict -I` terminates abnormally, it may not restore the correct "Coordinate Transformation Matrix"s.
+This is not likely to be a problem because most devices already use the default "Coordinate Transformation Matrix" to begin with, so `xrestrict -I` doesn't change it.
+In addition, `xrestrict -I` only modifies the "Coordinate Transformation Matrix" of devices with "Abs X" and "Abs Y" axes.
+Mice generally do not posess these and instead have "Rel X" and "Rel Y" axes.
+Typically, "Abs X" and "Abs Y" are only found on touchscreens and drawing tablets, and it is likely the only device like that is the one you are modifying.

 ## Basic Usage